ashane9/driver_history/README.md

 or

-  To test a large data sample execute:
+  To test a large data sample, execute:

     `ruby bin\generate_data.rb [number]`